We’ve had a rash of settlement agreements to draw up recently.

 So, at any time in the next few months the ex-employee could start a tribunal against them and claim exactly the same amount of money again.

 Without legal advice, the settlement agreement is worth a lot less than the paper it was printed on.

-If you have an employee that you feel you need to part company with, please give me a call so that I can make sure that you DO have a legally binding agreement in place!
+If you have an employee that you feel you need to part company with, particularly now that furlough is soon ending, please give me a call so that I can make sure that you DO have a legally binding agreement in place!